 Applying changes.
 The changes are applied either when you close the editor by clicking OK or when you click Apply.
 The changes are also saved in the infobase, so that they are applied next time you open the form.

-To revert to the default form view, click More – Set default settings.
+To revert to the default form view, click More actions – Set default settings.
 This does not apply the form changes immediately.
 Instead, you can proceed with the settings customization.
 The changes are only applied when you click OK or Apply.

 9.2.1.
 Form customization example